The truth about living with endometriosis. From a man to a man, the real struggles of your partner.

 Loving a woman with endometriosis can be very rewarding but it’s also quite challenging.

-Not only has it impacted her physical health, but it also affects mental, emotional, psychological, social, financial, sexual, and parental aspects.
+Not only has it impacted her physical health, but it also affects her mental, emotional, psychological, social, financial, sexual, and parental aspects.

 Not many men take women seriously, especially those who are supposed to take care of them – the doctors, partners, fathers, male employers…